Back to Blog

 An Emerging Destination in Eastern Europe

-Its capital, Chișinău, has a growing international community and serves as the country's economic center.
+The capital city, Chișinău, has a growing international community and serves as the economic center of the country.

 Choosing the Right Country